Defense for Chicago police officer puts slain teen on trial

 According to testimony, McDonald ignored orders to drop his knife and at one point used it to puncture a squad car tire.
 One officer who encountered McDonald before Van Dyke arrived testified that the teenager "looked deranged" and wouldn't look at officers as they followed him.

 "They are trying to demonstrate to the jury that Laquan McDonald had the capability of becoming violent and resisting the orders of police officers," said Laura Scarry, a Chicago attorney who's represented police officers for more than 20 years.
-"They are trying to paint a picture that contradicts the idea that he was compliant that night... to show that he had a pattern of violent tendencies, and tendencies to resist orders from police."
+"They are trying to paint a picture that contradicts the idea that he was compliant that night ... to show that he had a pattern of violent tendencies, and tendencies to resist orders from police."

 On Thursday , the defense called a witness to bolster that portrayal: A pharmacologist testified the teen had enough PCP in his bloodstream to cause hallucinations, rage, and violence to trigger "significant bizarre behavior" and leave him dangerous to himself and others.

-Some see the defense strategy as darker than just trying to show Van Dyke was acting in self-defense.
+Some see the defense strategy as more insidious than just trying to show Van Dyke was acting in self-defense.

 "The mission is not merely to support Van Dyke's view that he had to do what he did but to ... take his humanity away so they can identify with the police officer rather than a dead kid," said Jennifer Bonjean, whose clients include a man whose murder conviction was dropped after he alleged a former Chicago police detective beat him into making a false confession.
 "They are saying, 'Don't get so worked up over a dead kid; this is a bad dead kid.'"